 Each department is responsible for advising each student upon admittance to the program and informing the student of the source of this assistance.
 The student's Degree Audit must have the approval of appropriate departmental or school officials and the Graduate School and should be submitted early in the student's program.
-For a complete listing of each program's graduate coordinator(s) or director(s) please visit Grad.IllinoisState.edu/Faculty/Coordinators/ (https://grad.illinoisstate.edu/faculty/coordinators/).
+For a complete listing of each program's graduate coordinator(s) or director(s) please visit Grad.IllinoisState.edu/Faculty/Coordinators/).